 Not All Exercise Routines Are Created Equally

-Staying in a routine is very important to someone who has a lot of vata in their constitution, and the regularity will promote a sort of stability in their body and mind.
+- A consistent routine is very important to someone who has a lot of vata in their constitution.
+The regularity will promote stability in the body and mind.

 Kapha Needs to Get Moving

 Now, at the opposite end of the spectrum from vata is the governing energy of kapha.
 The blending of the earth and water elements in kapha creates the qualities of heavy, slow, and stable.

 We don’t have to worry about a kapha individual pushing themselves too hard or moving too quickly.
 Instead, we need to motivate this sweet loving individual to get up off the couch, get outside, and move!

 When to exercise: 6–10 a.m. or p.m., which are the kapha times of day.
 This helps get the lymphatic system moving, stimulates the digestive system, and encourages sustained energy throughout the day.